 - First step, verify yourself.
-Your Verification of Military Experience and Training summarizes your skills, knowledge and experience, and suggests civilian equivalent job titles.
+Your Verification of Military Experience and Training, or VMET, summarizes your skills, knowledge and experience, and suggests civilian equivalent job titles.
 To obtain a copy of your VMET, visit the milConnect website.

 - Get a career assessment.
 You have considerable strengths and skills.
 Now, how can they be applied to a civilian job?
 A career assessment can point the way.
-Contact your local transition assistance office and ask your counselor how you can be set up with a test at no cost.
+Contact your local transition assistance office and ask your counselor how you can be set up with a career assessment free of charge.

-- Translate your experience into Civilian.
+- Translate your experience.
 Your military licenses or certifications might not be recognizable to the civilian world.
-Learn how to translate training and experience into skills employers recognize with Credentialing Opportunities Online, or COOL.
+Learn how to translate your training and experience into skills employers recognize with Credentialing Opportunities Online, or COOL.
 Visit the Defense Visual Information Distribution Service website to learn more and locate your service branch’s COOL website.

 - Assess, repeat.
 Narrow your search to a few career fields, check salary information and common skill requirements.
 The CareerOneStop website, sponsored by the U.S. Department of Labor, offers free skills and interest assessments, career exploration tools, and much more.
 They also have a section specifically for transitioning service members, veterans, and military spouses.
 Decide on the type of job, pay range and location you’re willing to accept.
 But don’t pigeon-hole yourself.
 If you’re not making headway, adjust your expectations or explore new options.

 - Get out there.
-Take advantage of every opportunity: recruiters, military transition offices, even old-school help wanted ads.
+Take advantage of every resource and opportunity: recruiters, military transition offices, veteran service organizations, online information.
+Utilize and grow your network.
 Contact your nearest employment office or private employment agencies (make sure you know who’s paying).
 Check internet job sites, such as LinkedIn, Indeed and Glassdoor – but watch it.
-Get recommendations about trustworthy sites.
+Get recommendations for trustworthy sites.

-- Tap your transition assistance offices.
+- Tap your transition assistance office.
 Take an employment workshop.
 Get referrals for employment agencies and recruiters, job leads, career counseling and computer access for online job searches.
 Transition assistance offices have a wealth of services.
 You can also visit the Department of Labor’s Transition Assistance Program website for more resources.

 - Look good online.
 Employers check social media almost immediately when they’re thinking of hiring.
 Do you need to remove material that makes you look like a bad hire?
-Get a grown-up email address?
+Get a professional email address or headshot?
 How about creating or updating your profile on LinkedIn?

 - Go from military to Fed.
 Find civilian jobs online with the federal government through the U.S. Office of Personnel Management.
 You can also create an account and build your resume at USAJOBS.
-Brush up on the website’s process before submitting your resume by taking the online workshop for federal employment and searching for TGPS courses.
+Brush up on federal hiring with FedsHireVets.

 - Take advantage of your status.
 Many organizations are committed to helping veterans find a good job.
-Look for groups with programs such as the U.S. Chamber of Commerce Foundation’s Hiring Our Heroes initiative.
-Check out organizations like Soldier for Life, Marine for Life, the Military Officers Association of America, Non Commissioned Officers Association or Enlisted Association, and United Service Organizations.
+Look for groups with programs for service members such as:

 Your military experience is valuable to many employers.
 Not many people have your proven work ethic and dedication.
 Like everything, finding the right job is a matter of being prepared and doing the work.
 You’re in the military.
 You know how to make that happen.
 And there are lots of people and resources who want to back you up.